-Is your house a winter wonderland or a nightmare before Christmas?December 6th, 2012 in Health /
+Is your house a winter wonderland or a nightmare before Christmas?December 6, 2012 in Medicine & Health / Health

 Maybe it is beginning to look a lot like Christmas around your house, but what seems festive to adults can become lethal to children.
 Bridget Boyd, MD, pediatrician and Loyola University Health System pediatric safety expert, has tips to make sure your holiday doesn't become a nightmare before Christmas.

 "Christmas is a wonderful time of year, but it can quickly turn tragic if we're not careful," Boyd said.
 "Sometimes in our attempts to make Christmas extra special for our kids and grandkids, safety can get lost in the mix."